 The best solution for tracking lifting gear is to use passive UHF RFID tags mounted in a steel protective shell.
 Of course the shell must be designed in such a way that the RFID tag can still be read.
 The trade off here is between range and robustness.
 A laundry style tag is used, which has limited range to start with, and the effect of the metal shroud is to reduce that range still further.
 It effect, the tag becomes almost a contact tag, but in the context in which it is used, that does not present a real drawback.

-This is done using a handheld computer with built in RFID reader.
-The recommended model is the Workabout Pro from Psion Teklogix.
+This is done using a mobile (handheld) computer with and RFID sled.
 The handheld computer is running BassetPro mobile, which gives the ability to set up new items, to track action required for a given item, and to capture information relating to testing, including identity of the tester, date and time of the test, and further details.
-A signature can be captured on the handheld computer, and passed back to the desktop element of the system, so that test certification forms can be produced in hard copy, complete with the testers signature.
+A signature can be captured on the handheld computer, and passed back to the desktop element of the system, so that test certification forms can be produced in hard copy, complete with the tester's signature.